manuel-serrano/bigloo/arch/raspberry/README.cross.md

   (host) sudo apt install gcc-arm-linux-gnueabihf

-If the versions differ, then you have to install your own curstom version.
+If the versions differ, then you have to install your own custom version.
 This can be done with

   (host) bigloo/arch/raspberry/build-toolchain.sh